TSP Investment Options and Fund Performance

 The G Fund and L Funds are managed by the Thrift Investment Board’s staff.
 The Board has contracted to manage the S, I, C and F Funds.

-Note: Public Law 111-31 authorized, but did not require, the TSP to create a “window” through which participants could invest in funds of a mutual fund company under contract with the TSP.
-The TSP has committed to using that authority, although no date for availability has been projected and details remained to be determined, including investment minimums and maximums and additional fees to be charged to those who make outside investments.
-How Returns Are Calculated
+Note: Public Law 111-31 authorized the TSP to create a “window” through which participants could invest in funds of a mutual fund company under contract with the TSP.
+The TSP has committed to using that authority, although it is not projected to be available until late 2022.
+Full details remained to be determined, including investment minimums and maximums and additional fees to be charged to those who make outside investments.

 G Fund—By definition, the G Fund never can have a losing month.
 All investments in the fund earn interest at a rate equal to the average of market yields on Treasury marketable securities with four or more years to maturity, with a weighted average maturity of approximately 12 years.

-G Fund returns are reduced by administrative expenses, in recent years about $0.33 for every $1,000 invested.
+G Fund returns are reduced by administrative expenses, in recent years about $0.40 for every $1,000 on investment.

 C, S, I and F Funds—The C, S, I and F Funds can post gains or losses.
 The capital gain or loss consists of these elements: